Maserati Ghibli: History

-At the time the Ghibli Cup had the highest ever specific power output of any street legal car at PS per litre, surpassing the Bugatti EB110 and Jaguar XJ220.
+At the time the Ghibli Cup had the highest ever specific power output of any street legal car at per litre, surpassing the Bugatti EB110 and Jaguar XJ220.
 Chassis upgrades included tweaked suspension and Brembo brakes.

 Visually the Cup was recognisable from its 5-spoke split-rim Speedline wheels and badges on the doors.
 Only four exterior colours were available: red, white, yellow and French blue.
 The sporty theme continued in the Cup's cabin with black leather, carbon fibre trim, aluminium pedals and a MOMO steering wheel.

 Ghibli GT

 A second round of improvements resulted in the Ghibli GT in 1996.
 It was fitted with 7-spoke 17" alloy wheels, black headlight housings, and had suspension and transmission modifications.

 On 4 November 1996 on the Lake Lugano, Guido Cappellini broke the flying kilometre's World Speed Record on water in the 5-litre class, piloting a composite-hulled speedboat powered by the biturbo V6 from the Ghibli Cup and belonging to Bruno Abbate's Primatist/Special Team.
 The boat ran the kilometre at an average speed of 216.703 km/h.

 To celebrate the world record Maserati made 60 special edition Ghiblis called the Ghibli Primatist, featuring special Ultramarine blue paintwork and an interior trimmed in two-tone blue/turquoise leather and polished burr walnut trim.

 Production of the second generation Ghibli ended in Summer 1998.
 It was replaced in the Maserati range by the 3200 GT.